Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Related Work

-Equilibrium models has emerged as a fascinating topic in the realm of implicit deep learning in recent times.
-In contrast to the conventional layer stacking models, deep equilibrium models (DEQ) implicitly define layers through an equilibrium point (a.k.a. fixed-point) of an infinite sequence of computation \citep{deq}.
+\textbf{Deep Equilibrium Learning} has emerged as a prominent implicit deep learning model in recent years~\cite{implicitdl}.
+In contrast to the conventional layer stacking models, deep equilibrium models (DEQ) implicitly define layers through an equilibrium point (a.k.a. fixed-point) of an infinite sequence of computation~\citep{deq}.
 A general DEQ consists of a single implicit layer $f_\theta$ modeled as a fixed-point system $z^\star = f_\theta(z^\star; x)$.
 Here, $\theta$ is the model parameter, x is the input data, and the equilibrium $z^\star$ is approximated by fixed-point iterations or root-finding.
-Several works \citep{implicitdl, kawaguchi2021on} delved into the theoretical underpinnings of DEQ, providing valuable insights into the stability and approximation properties of implicit layers.
+Several works delved into the theoretical underpinnings of DEQ~\citep{implicitdl, kawaguchi2021on}, providing valuable insights into the stability and approximation properties of implicit layers.
 Recent works have successfully applied DEQ on large-scale tasks such as sequential modeling, and semantic segmentation \citep{deq, mdeq}.
-Despite potential drawbacks such as slow training time and computational complexity, DEQ possesses the capability to mitigate communication overhead and memory-intensive deep models, thereby presenting a compelling solution for FL.
+In FL, DEQ showcases as a promising model architecture for enhancing communication and memory efficiency~\cite{fldeq}.
+However, fully exploiting this approach for tackling data heterogeneity is still uncharted.